evanatyourservice/quad_torch/README.md

 # PSGD-QUAD

+`pip install quad-torch`

 An implementation of PSGD-QUAD for PyTorch.

 ```python
 import torch